Princesseuh/dotfiles/_old/README.md

 ### Old setup files

-These config files were used back when my setup used X instead of Wayland
+These config files are for softwares I don't use actively anymore (but might use in the future) and softwares I used before switching to Wayland

 `i3` became `sway`